About | History | Photo & Video Gallery | Success | Recovery Club

 Four Legged Friends

-Many of our staff come from the UK, but we also have staff from across Europe, the United States, and further afield.
-Our international staff help ensures that patients from other countries feel welcome.
+The staff who work at Castle Craig form a multidisciplinary team, to care for our patients.
+Our staff come from the UK, across Europe, the United States, and further afield.
+Our international team staff help ensures diversity that reflects the global reach of Castle Craig.

-- Dr. Margaret Ann McCann, MB BCh, BAO, Chief Executive Officer
+- Dr. Margaret Ann McCann, MB BCh, BAO, Co-Founder

 - Dr. Michael G McCann, MD, MA, DIH, MFOM